czyys/dustforceguide/README.md

 Increasing your speed by landing on a 45<sup>o</sup> angled ground is called slope boosting.
 As long as you’re not going backwards you don’t have to worry about the landing angle necessary for the boost to work.

-Downdash into a slope holding forward and 'down' and dash when you reach the ground.
+Downdash into a slope holding 'forward' and 'down' and dash when you reach the ground.

 ![27.webp](Resources/27.webp)

 <br />

-Make sure to hold ‘down’ until you leave the slope or you’re most likely going to slow down if the slope is long enough for a few dashes.
+Make sure to hold ‘down’ until you leave the slope.

-It’s also worth noting that in situations where you can’t get a good slope boost, for example because there’s no way to gain much falling speed and your horizontal speed isn’t big, it’s better to simply slide down the slope (without pressing 'dash' while on the slope).
+It’s also worth noting that in situations where you can’t get a good slope boost, for example because there’s no way to gain much falling speed and your horizontal speed isn’t big, it’s better to simply slide down the slope (not pressing 'dash' while on the slope).

 Sliding down a slope has a relatively low maximum speed and it takes a while to reach it, that's why it’s rarely the optimal strat.